 The success of the region and of Los Alamos National Laboratory depends on skilled people.
 To help produce better education outcomes for students, the Laboratory supports initiatives from elementary school through higher education.

-In the fourth year of the Regional Partnership School program with partners Pojoaque Valley School District and New Mexico Highlands University:
+In the fifth year of the Regional Partnership School program with partners Pojoaque Valley School District and New Mexico Highlands University, the Laboratory’s Math and Science Academy (MSA):

-Bradbury Science Museum’s educators brought creative hands-on activities for more than 400 kindergarten through sixth-grade students at six Española district elementary schools under the Bradbury Science Museum’s Summer Science on Wheels program
+Bradbury Science Museum’s educators provided creative hands-on activities for kindergarten through sixth-grade students at nine Española district elementary schools under their Summer Science on Wheels program.

 The Laboratory invests and partners in workforce and economic development initiatives that train future employees, create jobs and help businesses grow.

-There are now 8 formal partnerships in places with regional colleges and high schools for workforce development pipeline programs
+Eight formal partnerships are in place with regional colleges and high schools for workforce development pipeline programs

-Laboratory employees are committed to community service, and work to improve the quality of life for people in the region through giving their time, talent and money to STEM projects and other nonprofit activities that benefit the region.
+Laboratory employees are committed to community service, and work to improve the quality of life for people in the region through giving their time, talent and money to STEM projects and other nonprofit activities.

-A new Community Technical Assistance program allowed nonprofit, tribal, and non-Federal government entities in Northern New Mexico to access the unique expertise and capabilities of the Laboratory on a variety of technical challenges at no cost to the organizations.
-Among the first projects was a data sprint in which LANL data scientists partnered with Northern New Mexico College and Santa Fe Community College to investigate student retention rates and risk factors at those institutions.
+The Community Technical Assistance program allowed nonprofit, tribal, and non-Federal government entities in Northern New Mexico to access the unique expertise and capabilities of the Laboratory on a variety of technical challenges at no cost to the organizations.
+Among the projects was a data sprint in which LANL data scientists partnered with education nonprofit STEM Santa Fe to analyze the impact of its programs.

-The Laboratory organized 12 blood drives with 393 donors giving 469 units of blood, enough to save 1407 lives
+The Laboratory organized 17 blood drives with 658 donors giving 771 units of blood, enough to save 2517 lives.

 Triad’s Community Commitment Plan